Blokje5/blokje5.dev/content/posts/conftest-plugins.md

 command: python $CONFTEST_PLUGIN_DIR/main.py
 ```

+The command calls the python interpreter to execute the python script we created.
 The plugin is now ready for action.
 First we need to install it:

 ```console
 conftest plugin install https://github.com/Blokje5/aws-conftest-plugin.git